-- What is the MeLCat
+- What is the MeLCat service?

 - MeLCat is the statewide union catalog and resource sharing service to share materials among all types of libraries in Michigan, regardless of the local circulation system they use.

-- Who is in MeLCat?
+- What libraries participate in MeLCat?

 - What are the benefits of MeLCat for Michigan residents?